Virtual algebraic fibrations of K\"ahler groups: Groups with Virtual Albanese Dimension One

 Summing up, ${\widehat f}\colon W_{i}(\G) \to W_{i}(G)$ is a bijection.
 These sets coincide therefore with the connected components of the respective character variety (for $i \leq i \leq 2g(\G) - 2$), the trivial character (for $2g(\G) - 1 \leq i \leq 2g(\G)$), and are empty otherwise.
 Whenever nonempty, both sets inherit a group structure as subsets of the respective character varieties.
 The map ${\widehat f}$ is the restriction of an homomorphism between these character varieties, hence an isomorphism as stated. \end{proof}

-\begin{example*} The bielliptic surfaces mentioned in Section \ref{sec:ref} are a clean example of the fact that we need more than Albanese dimension one to get the isomorphism of Theorem \ref{thr:gls}.
+\begin{remarks} \begin{enumerate} \item The bielliptic surfaces mentioned in Section \ref{sec:ref} are a clean example of the fact that we need more than Albanese dimension one to get the isomorphism of Theorem \ref{thm:gls}.
 These surfaces admit genus one Albanese pencils without multiple fibers, and there exists an epimorphism $\alpha\colon G \to S$ with $S$ abelian and $H= \ker ~ \a \cong \Z^4$ (see \cite[Section V.5]{BHPV04}).
-This entails that, for some $i \geq 1$, $W_{i}(G)$ is strictly larger than ${\widehat f}(W_i(\Z^2))$ (the difference being torsion characters, contributing to the first Betti number of $H$). \end{example*}
+This entails that, for some $i \geq 1$, $W_{i}(G)$ is strictly larger than ${\widehat f}(W_i(\Z^2))$ (the difference being torsion characters, contributing to the first Betti number of $H$). \item The converse of Theorem \ref{thm:gls} is false: for instance, if $G$ denotes the fundamental group of the Cartwright--Steger surface, $W_{i}(G) = {\widehat f}(W_i(\Z^2))$, but $va(G) > 1$ (see \cite{Sto18}). \end{enumerate} \end{remarks}

-By Theorem \ref{thr:gls} the only characters of $G$ that contribute to the rational homology of finite abelian covers of $X$ are those that descend to $\Gamma$, i.e.\ restrict trivially to $\mbox{im}( H_1(K) \to H_1(G))$.
-In particular, the finite abelian cover of $X$ determined by the image, in $H_{1}(G)$, of the homology of the fiber of the Albanese map has the same first Betti number as $X$.
-Note that such an image can be nonzero: infinitely many examples arise from Proposition \ref{prop:product} by taking $K$ equal to any finite index subgroups of $Sp(2n,\Z)$, $n \geq 2$.
+We want to discuss now a result that may prevent the existence of new simple examples of K\"ahler groups with $va(G) = 1$, under the assumption that the group satisfies residual properties akin to those holding for most irreducible $3$--manifold groups, namely being virtually RFRS (in particular, that holds for the fundamental group of irreducible manifolds that have hyperbolic pieces in their geometric decomposition).
+This class of groups was first introduced by Agol in the study of virtual fibrations of $3$--manifold groups: A group $G$ is RFRS if there exists a filtration $\{G_{i}|i \geq 0\}$ of finite index normal subgroups $G_{i} \unlhd_{f} G_{0} = G$ with $\bigcap_{i} G_{i} = \{1\}$ whose successive quotient maps $\a_{i}\colon G_{i} \to G_i/G_{i+1}$ factorize through the maximal free abelian quotient:

+Subgroups of the direct product of surface groups and abelian groups are virtually RFRS.
+The largest source of virtually RFRS group we are aware of is given by subgroups of right--angled Artin groups (RAAGs), that are virtually RFRS by \cite{Ag08}.
+However, this class does not give us new examples, as Py proved in \cite[Theorem A]{Py13} that all K\"ahler groups that are subgroups of RAAGs are in fact virtually subgroups of the product of surface groups and abelian groups.

+We have the following, that combined with Lemma \ref{lemma:equivalent} gives Theorem \ref{thm:vrfrs}: \begin{theorem} Let $G$ be a virtually RFRS K\"ahler group.
+Then for any K\"ahler manifold $X$ such that $\pi_{1}(X) = G$ either there exists a finite cover ${\widetilde X}$ of $X$ with Albanese dimension greater than one, or $G$ is virtually a surface group. \end{theorem}